What is Transcreation and When Should You Use it?

 When it comes to global marketing campaigns, one tool is arguably the single most important guarantor of success: the brief.
 Just as monolingual copywriters use briefs as creative guidance, marketing translators require briefs to understand the underlying brand values, intentions, and expectations of their clients.

 Highly creative translations take time, effort, and talent.
-The more information accompanies a transcreation assignment, the better the outcome – not only in terms of quality, but also in terms of the bottom line.
+The more information that accompanies a transcreation assignment, the better the outcome – not only in terms of quality, but also in terms of the bottom line.
 Providing as much information as possible up front cuts down on research, time, and ultimately, cost.

 To ensure a successful transcreation project, a brief should include: